 Clear guidelines are in place for capital expenditure and investment decisions.
-These include budget preparation, appraisal and review procedures and delegated authority levels.
+These include budget preparation, appraisal and review procedures, and delegated authority levels.

-It should be recognized that all control processes are designed to manage, rather than eliminate, the risk of assets being unprotected and guard against their unauthorized use, culminating in the failure to achieve business objectives.
+Control processes are designed to manage, rather than eliminate, the risk of assets being unprotected and guard against their unauthorized use, culminating in the failure to achieve business objectives.
 Internal controls will only provide reasonable and not total assurance against material misstatement or loss.

-To fulfill its duties, the Audit Committee reviewed:
+To fulfil its duties, the Committee reviewed:

-Accordingly, the Audit Committee confirms there is a process for identifying, evaluating and managing risks faced by the Group and the operational effectiveness of the appropriate controls, all of which have been in place throughout the year and up to the date of approval of the 2017 Annual Report and Accounts.
+Accordingly, the Committee confirms there is a process for identifying, evaluating and managing risks faced by the Group and the operational effectiveness of the appropriate controls, all of which have been in place throughout the year and up to the date of approval of the 2019 Annual Report and Accounts.